eyesicedover/track-suggester/README.md

 ## _Description_

 Webpage designed to take user input in the form of a survey and return to them a suggestion as to what programming track they should take.
+The site begins with a blurb and a start button.
+When pressed the start button will disappear and the survey will show up.
+After inputting your name and answering all the questions, press submit.
+After submission the survey will disappear and your result will appear on the page.
+Refresh to reset the survey.

 ## _Setup/Installation Requirements_